 - 18.1 The formal examination of a course shall constitute 60% and continuous assessment 40% of the overall mark. - 18.2 The research component shall be assessed through a dissertation.

 19.0 Processing of Examination Results

-- 19.1 Examination results shall be processed in accordance with the General Academic Regulations. - 19.2 In this programme the following marking scheme shall be adopted for all courses and for the programme as a whole:
+- 19.1 Examination results shall be processed in accordance with the General Academic Regulations. - 19.2 In this programme the following marking scheme shall be according to the General Regulations #14.2.